Table of contents:

 One of the things that distinguish Mexicans from other nationalities is their passion.
 You can see it at the stadiums, in concert halls, and, of course, during Lucha libre.

-Instead, the important thing is being there, being able to support their favorite wrestlers, relax a bit, and just have a good time.
-Folklore and tradition are what will remain forever at every fight you appreciate in Mexico.
+Instead, the important thing is being there, supporting their favorite wrestlers, relaxing, and having a good time.
+Folklore and tradition will remain forever at every fight you appreciate in Mexico.
 You can also visit the MULLME Museo de La Lucha Libre Mexicana in Tijuana.
 You can have an amazing experience there and feel like a real wrestler, take photographs, and do many other cool things!

 🤼 Enjoy a have fun with our Lucha Libre Mexico Tours: